Amsterdam, Dutch Republic

 Chandra ethnicity * Rahu rupture * Ketu decapitation

 Chandra rogesha = karaka for mother, ethnicity, patriotism, belongingness, roots.
-Somana is often a particularly challenging influence for the Kumbha nativity ++ Somana-yuti-Rahu.
+Somana is often a particularly growth-challenging influence for the Kumbha nativity ++ Somana-yuti-Rahu.
 Chandra 6/8 Surya

 Radical change of identity

-27-July-1656 (age 23) ostracized via herem not specifically by the rabbinate; rather, issued by the community leaders * However Spinoza said that he did not deem this event to be important.
+27-Jul-1656 [age 23] ostracized via herem not specifically by the rabbinate; rather, issued by the community leaders * However, spinoza said that he did not deem this event to be important.

 After 1656, from his age 23 until his death age 44, there is no evidence that Spinoza retained any sort of contact with the Jewish community.
 Many of his friends and supporters were Mennonites.

-Furthermore, three fierce Vrischika graha in the dangerous, identity-changing 8th-from-Chandra-3 publications showing the transformative pressures (Shani) discussions (Budha) and politics (Surya) which both exhilarated and threatened Spinoza's messaging campaign
+Furthermore, three fierce Vṛścika graha in the dangerous, identity-changing, revolutionary, emotionally turbulent, perpetually transformative, trauma-inducing 8th-from-Chandra -3 publications showing the transformative pressures [Shani] discussions [Budha] and politics [Surya] which both exhilarated and threatened Spinoza's messaging campaign

-Mangala-11-Dhanuzya competition in the global economic marketplace (11) and the philosophical ideological marketplace (11)
+Mangala-11-Dhanus competition in the global economic marketplace and the philosophical ideological marketplace

-Mangala rules 3-10 for the Kumbha nativity, emphasizing the natural 6/8 conflict between management (3) and executive (10) roles.
+Motivating Mangala activates 3-10 for the Kumbha nativity, emphasizing the natural 6/8 conflict between management and executive roles.
 Spinoza is famed for philosophy but he was always also a businessman and he took leadership positions via his writing.

-Budha rules Karakamsha * Kanya-8 = occult, revelation of hidden powers, discovery, tantra
+Budha activates Karakamsha * Kanya-8 = occult, revelation of hidden powers, discovery, tantra

-Budha Vrizchika occupies 8th-from-Chandra = emotional danger, unexpected identity changes
+Budha Vṛścika occupies the revolutionary, emotionally turbulent, perpetually transformative, trauma-inducing, discovering, revealing, danger-seeking 8th-from-Chandra = emotional danger, unexpected identity changes

 Shani-yuti-Budha practical craft